BluePlanetResearch/proposals/HealthDataNet-v4.md

-Using their experience and connections in the surgical neurophysiology field, the built-out core team will network with large and small surgical neurophysiology company executives to deploy the service .
+Using their experience and connections in the surgical neurophysiology field, the built-out core team will network with large and small surgical neurophysiology company executives to deploy the service as a long-term goal.
 The core team has a deep understanding of the vertical allowing them to proactively respond to the customer needs and specifications.
 The US Northeast, where the project lead is based, is at the forefront of this field and sets the ‘standard of service’ for other regions of the country.

 ### Funding Requested